gregor-posadas/wwtp-network-visualization/Documentation.md

    - After running the above command, Streamlit will provide a local URL (e.g., `http://localhost:8501`).
    - Open this URL in your web browser to interact with the tool.

+5. **Direct Access to Streamlit App**
+   - Alternatively, if you just want to access the tool directly on your browser, go to https://wwtp-network-visualization.streamlit.app/.
+   - Streamlit automatically "hibernates" apps that have not been used for a while, so you may be prompted to reactivate the app.
 ---

 ## How to Use